-In October 2012, the state of New York suffered significant damage from Hurricane Sandy, resulting in widespread flooding with a storm surge that reached 13 feet.
-Unfortunately, this disaster was exploited by companies specializing in mold remediation.
+In October 2012, Hurricane Sandy severely affected New York State, causing widespread flooding and a storm surge that peaked at a height of 13 feet.
+Unfortunately, this disaster was exploited by companies specializing in mold removal.

 The New York State Labor Law’s Article 32 serves to protect consumers in response to Hurricane Sandy wherein a number of mold companies took advantage of the affected businesses and homeowners.